McLeod Bay pōhutukawa trees cut down as Whangārei's Highway Housemovers saga continues - NZ Herald

 The trucking company that ploughed a house through Whangārei's lift bridge and cut down road signs to ease passage along the coast has continued its rampage, tearing down power lines and taking a chainsaw to coastal pōhutukawa.

-It ended its journey yesterday at McLeods Bay at Whangārei Heads with investigations under way by police, the Whangārei District Council and Waka Kotahi NZ Transport Agency.
+It ended its journey yesterday at McLeod Bay at Whangārei Heads with investigations under way by police, the Whangārei District Council and Waka Kotahi NZ Transport Agency.

 Truck driver and Highway Housemovers owner Mick Daly refused to comment when approached yesterday.
 On Thursday, Daly admitted he was responsible for some damage along the route.